The Crossroads School Equity & Justice Institute is a landmark program of Crossroads School, launched in September 2018.

 The Institute launched in 2018 with a mission to find meaningful solutions to the challenges our students will inherit, including racism, sexism, poverty, war, environmental degradation, educational inequities, religious persecution and genocide.
 The Institute brings new opportunities for service and innovation to our students while developing and supporting meaningful community action with partner organizations.

 In the summer of 2021, the Equity & Justice Institute began a three-year commitment to host the Children’s Defense Fund Freedom Schools® program.
-Serving nearly 50 students of color from the Pico neighborhood, the six-week program offers full days of instruction at Crossroads taught by student interns from Santa Monica College.
+Serving nearly 50 students from the Pico neighborhood, the six-week program offers full days of instruction at Crossroads taught by student interns from Santa Monica College.
 The multicultural and researched-based curriculum promotes literacy, civic engagement and social action.
 Thanks to the generosity of our donors, including lead gifts from funding partner Pacific Western Bank and the Office of Los Angeles County Supervisor Sheila Kuehl, the program is free of charge.

 A key feature of the Institute is the Younes and Soraya Nazarian Equity & Justice Distinguished Lecture Series.
 The series brings noted scholars and activists to campus to help stimulate dialogue among students, educators and community leaders committed to tackling the problems of racism, poverty, war, genocide, educational inequities, environmental degradation, religious persecution and other forms of injustice.
 These events are free and open to the public.
 (Pictured: Robin DiAngelo, author of “White Fragility: Why It’s So Hard for White People to Talk About Racism”)